vahidk/EffectiveTensorflow/README.md

 ```
 Which is a relatively close approximation to our parameters.

 This is just tip of the iceberg for what TensorFlow can do.
-Many problems such a optimizing large neural networks with millions of parameters can be implemented efficiently in TensorFlow in just a few lines of code.
+Many problems such as optimizing large neural networks with millions of parameters can be implemented efficiently in TensorFlow in just a few lines of code.
 TensorFlow takes care of scaling across multiple devices, and threads, and supports a variety of platforms.

 ## Understanding static and dynamic shapes
 <a name="shapes"></a>